aronfraga/aronfraga/README.md

 </p>

 ## 🚀 About Me
-Software developer with great experience working on technologies like C#, .Net Core, Entity Framework, LinQ, Design Patterns, Node.js, Express.js, Sequelize, SQL, MongoDB, React, Redux.
+Software developer with great experience working on technologies like C#, .Net Core, Entity Framework, LinQ, Design Patterns, Azure, Node.js, Express.js, Sequelize, SQL, MongoDB, React, Redux.
 I am a person with great motivation to learn, organized and flexible to changes.
 I have strong technical, social and teamwork skills.

 What is my motivation? 🆙
 - Be part of great teamwork.